agndam-corp/server-one/sealed-secrets/README.md

 - The encryption is one-way - you cannot retrieve the original secret from the sealed secret
 - Store the sealed secrets in Git - they are safe to share publicly
 - Never store unencrypted secrets in Git
+- The sealed secrets controller key is backed up in the private directory for disaster recovery